 Beau Nasty—Dirty, but Well Dressed (WTG/CBS, 1989)

 The year was 1989, and the Hair Metal craze was rapidly approaching critical mass.
-Multi-million selling arena-rock success stories like Poison, Warrant, and Cinderella continued to take their bombastic blend of Aqua-Net and Marshall amplification to the bank while A&R scouts at record labels large and small pounded their fists on their desks and cried out in unison, "Dammit, we need one of those bands, too!"
+As multi-million selling success stories like Poison, Warrant, and Cinderella continued to take their bombastic blend of Aqua-Net and Marshall amplification to the bank, A&R scouts at record labels large and small pounded their fists on their desks and cried out in unison, "Dammit, we need one of those bands, too!"

-. . . which brings us to today's Forgotten Hard Rock album: Dirty, But Well Dressed, the debut (and also final) disc by the ultra obscurity known as Beau Nasty.
-Though it was utterly ignored upon its original release, this album has slowly been attaining a rep as a minor classic amongst hair metal aficionados over the past quarter century.
-A quick check of eBay reveals that a copy of this CD will run you about thirty bucks, so naturally I cackled slightly when I came across one in near-mint condition in a thrift store recently for the irresistible price of one thin dollar.
+. . . which brings us to today's Forgotten Hard Rock album: Dirty, but Well Dressed, the first (and last) disc by the ultra obscurity known as Beau Nasty.
+Though it was utterly ignored upon its original release, this album has slowly been attaining a rep as a minor classic among hair metal aficionados over the years.
+A quick check of eBay reveals that a copy of this CD will run you about thirty bucks, so naturally I cackled slightly when I came across one in near-mint condition in a thrift store for the irresistible price of one thin dollar.

 So Who the Hell Was Beau Nasty, Anyway?

 Finding info on Beau Nasty's backstory was a frustrating task.
 They were supposedly L.A.-based, but since they featured a couple of upstate New Yorkers and a Canadian in their ranks, I suspect that they were a "manufactured" act put together by a manager or a label rather than an actual "band."